 Varicose veins, in addition to being unsightly, can be quite painful.
-Because of this, today we recommend that you check out these home remedies for varicose veins that will help you delay the development or alleviate whatever discomfort you may have.
+Because of this, we recommend that you check out these home remedies for varicose veins that will help you delay the development of these or alleviate whatever discomfort you may have.

 Check out your family tree

 Varicose veins are a hereditary vascular problem.
 Although we don’t know their cause, some experts believe that it is a disability in the gene that regulates vein development.